needle-mirror/com.unity.xr.arfoundation/Documentation~/samples/features/object-tracking.md

 ### Create your own reference objects

 You can scan your own objects and add them to the `XRReferenceObjectLibrary`.
-Refer to [Create a reference object library](xref:arfoundation-object-tracking#create-library) to understand how to create your own reference library.
+Refer to [Configure a reference object library](xref:arfoundation-object-tracking-reference-objects) to understand how to create your own reference library.

 ## Object tracking scene